Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-47-fallout.md

 Daar duck-nodded in agreement.
 “It’s easy, ain’t it?
 Y’know the thing ‘bout us Stonebacks is we *never* lie, ‘cept honestly that’s prol’ly a lie too.
 People lie to themselves *allatime* and don’t notice.
 Like me ‘fer example.
 I keep tellin’ myself I ain’t a down-right *bastard* and sometimes, I gotta wonder… *am* I lyin’ to m’self?”

 Ava sat back and looked at him. “...You know… I *hated* myself,” she told him.
 “For a long time there, I was convinced that I was just the most worthless bitch who ever breathed.
-I knew that the world would be better without me, that people’s lives would get easier if I wasn’t around to screw it up for th---”
+I knew that the world would be better without me, that people’s lives would get easier if I wasn’t around to screw it up for th - ”

 “Y’ain’t worthless,” Daar interrupted her sternly.
 “You stop that.”